codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 Note that templates are simply pipelines “marked” as templates.
 There is no technical difference between templates and actual pipelines.

 ## Auto-create projects for teams
 Enabled by default, auto-create projects for teams, automatically creates projects whenever you create teams in your account.
+It also creates access-control rules for the same team to projects and pipeline, simplifying setup and saving time.

   {% include image.html
 lightbox="true"